Energy-efficient development of the Lichtwiese Campus through intelligent system networking

 The team

-In the EnEff Campus project, scientists from the fields of electrical engineering, mechanical engineering, architecture and computer science conduct interdisciplinary research on the energy turnaround in the area.
+In the EnEff:Stadt Campus Lichtwiese project, scientists from the fields of electrical engineering, mechanical engineering, architecture and computer science are conducting interdisciplinary research into the energy transition of their campus.

 Contacts